exonize_analysis module tutorial

 db_path='Homo_sapiens_chrom_Y_exonize/Homo_sapiens_chrom_Y_results.db'

-Step 3: Create a GenomeExpansions object
+Step 3: Create an ExpansionsContainer object

-ychrom_expansions = exonize.GenomeExpansions(exonize_db_path=db_path)
+ychrom_expansions = ExpansionsContainer(exonize_db_path=db_path)

 Now let’s check the number of genes identified with duplication events:

->>> len(ychrom_expansions)
+len(ychrom_expansions)

 15